 - Implementing everything at once.
 Trying to launch all ERP modules simultaneously guarantees chaos.
 Employees can't adapt, errors multiply, business suffers.
 Implement in phases: finance and warehouse first, then production, then HR

 - Choosing by brand, not by fit.
-SAP is excellent for a 500-person corporation.
-For a 30-person manufacturer, it's overkill – expensive, complex, and slow
+A ready-made enterprise system can be excessive for a smaller manufacturer: expensive, complex, and slow to adapt

 - Ignoring data migration.
 Moving 5 years of history from Excel and legacy systems into a new ERP is a project in itself.
 Budget time and money for it, or the launch will drag on for months